Geographic Information Systems (GIS)

 Statewide Regional Coordinators - SEMA Regional Coordinators are the state's liaisons to the local jurisdictions for emergency management activities.
 They assist the local jurisdictions in ALL aspects of emergency management including emergency operations plan development and revision, training and exercises.
 Currently, nine Regional Coordinator's provide assistance to 114 counties and their associated jurisdictions.

 Color your own: Counties of Missouri - This PowerPoint file allows you to create your own customized State map by filling in colors for each county, adding a title and a legend.
 Instructions are included on the map.

 The Missouri State Emergency Operations Center utilizes interactive Web applications to enhance situational awareness.
 During an event, real-time data feeds are combined with base layers and custom tools that are viewed in a map format.
 Since its inception, MO-COP has proven to be a useful tool.
-To see how MO-COP is used during an actual emergency, view an example--a 2009 severe weather event.
+To see how MO-COP is used during an actual emergency, view an example.